natir/blog/content/long-read-misassemblies/index.md

 For *C. elegans* the number of translocations was quite stable, the number of relocations drops down rapidly and the inversions has only a little increase.

-I can't explain why translocations and inversions numbers change with a different value of `extensive-min-size`.
+I can't explain why translocations and inversions numbers change with a different value of `extensive-mis-size`.
 By reading quast documentation and code I didn't understand the influence of this parameter on this group of misassemblies.

 **Relocation misassemblies are the most common type of misassemblies and we can impute the reduction of misassemblies, when `extensive-mis-size` grows, to a reduction of relocations.**